 Salvation is not from judgment, rather salvation is from sin and death.
 (Rom 8:2-6)(Jas 1:15-27)

-If you want life, embrace the judgement God has for your sin and the freedom from sin that He will willingly give you.
+If you want life, embrace the judgement God has for your sin and the freedom from sin that He willingly gives you.

 Challenge: Rom 12:9 “…Abhor what is evil.
 Cling to what is good.”
 In other words, see sin for what it truly is and desire God’s judgement.
 Cling to God and the goodness and righteousness He gives us the freedom to receive.